Susanna Love nee Ponting

 TIPPETTS and Son, 11 Maiden Lane

-Seven years after being widowed Susanna was still living at 2 High Street, Walsall.
+Seven years after being widowed Susanna was still living at 2 High Street, Walsall and had taken over the business.
 The entry in the 1901 census shows

 - Susanna Love, aged 58, head, widow, draper (employer) working at home, born Gloucestershire

 - Mildred Love, daughter, aged 26, draper working on her own account, born Walsall